VDA5050/VDA5050/VDA5050_EN.md

 In this context, the trajectory is the pre-planned path that the vehicle would follow if no corridor attribute were defined.
 The behavior of a vehicle using the corridor attribute of an edge is still the behavior of a line-guided vehicle with the ability to avoid obstacles.

-(*Remark:
+*Remark:
 An edge inside an order defines a logical connection between two nodes and not necessarily the (real) trajectory that a vehicle follows when driving from the start node to the end node.
-Depending on the vehicle type, the trajectory that a vehicle takes between the start and end nodes is either defined by MC via the trajectory edge attribute or assigned to the vehicle as a predefined trajectory.
+Depending on the vehicle type, the trajectory that a vehicle takes between the start and end nodes is either defined by master control via the trajectory edge attribute or assigned to the vehicle as a predefined trajectory.
-Depending on the internal state of the vehicle, the selected trajectory may vary.*)
+Depending on the internal state of the vehicle, the selected trajectory may vary.*

 ![Figure 13 Edges with corridor attribute.](./assets/edges_with_corridors.png)
->Figure 13 Edges with a corridor attribute defining the left and right boundaries that a vehicle is allowed to deviate from its predefined trajectory to avoid obstacles (the corridor violation reference point ```corridorRefPoint``` is set to the kinematic center of the vehicle in this example).
+>Figure 13 Edges with a corridor attribute that defines the left and right boundaries within which a vehicle is allowed to deviate from its predefined trajectory to avoid obstacles.
+On the left, the kinematic center defines the allowed deviation, while on the right, the contour of the vehicle, possibly extended by the load, defines the allowed deviation.
+This is defined by the ``corridorRefPoint`` parameter.

 The area in which the vehicle is allowed to navigate independently (and deviate from the original edge trajectory) is defined by a left and a right boundary.
-The optional `corridorRefPoint` field specifies whether the vehicle control point or the vehicle contour should be within the defined boundaries.
+The optional `corridorRefPoint` field specifies whether the vehicle control point or the vehicle contour should be inside the defined boundary.
 The boundaries of the edges must be defined in such a way that the vehicle is inside the boundaries of the new and now current edge as soon as it passes a node.

 The vehicle's motion control software must constantly check that the vehicle is within the defined boundaries.
 If not, the vehicle must stop because it is out of the allowed navigation space and report an error.
 The MC can decide if user interaction is required or if the vehicle can continue by canceling the current order and sending a new order to the vehicle with corridor information that allows the vehicle to move again.

-(*Remark: Allowing the vehicle to deviate from the trajectory increases the possible footprint of the vehicle during driving.
+*Remark: Allowing the vehicle to deviate from the trajectory increases the possible footprint of the vehicle during driving.
 This circumstance must be considered during initial operation, and when MC makes a traffic control decision based on the vehicle's footprint.
-MC must also consider the possible deviation from the trajectory.*)
+MC must also consider the possible deviation from the trajectory.*

 See also section [6.10.2 Traversal of nodes and entering/leaving edges, triggering of actions](#6102-traversal-of-nodes-and-enteringleaving-edges-triggering-of-actions) for further information.